jupyterlite/jupyterlite-sphinx/docs/configuration.md

 the JupyterLite console.

-Note that this feature is only available for the `NotebookLite`, `JupyterLite`, and the `Voici` directives and works with the `ipynb` files passed to them, and therefore does not work with the `TryExamples` directive.
+Note that this feature is only available for the `NotebookLite`, `JupyterLite`, and the `Voici` directives and works with the `.ipynb` files passed to them.
+It is not implemented for the `TryExamples` directive.

 ## Disable the `.ipynb` docs source binding